sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

                 container GLOBAL {

                     leaf auto_invoke_ts {
-                        /* Enable this to make the Techsupport Invocation event driven based on core-dump generation*/ type enable-knob;
+                        description "Knob to make techsupport invocation event-driven based on core-dump generation";
+                        type enable-knob;
                     }

                     leaf coredump_cleanup {
-                        /* Enable Core dump cleanup based on core_usage argument */ type enable-knob;
+                        description "Knob to enable coredump cleanup";
+                        type enable-knob;
                     }

                     leaf techsupport_cleanup  {
-                        /* Enable Techsupport Dump cleanup based on max_techsupport_size argument */ type enable-knob;
+                        description "Knob to enable techsupport dump cleanup";
+                        type enable-knob;
                     }

                     leaf rate_limit_interval  {
-                        /* Minimum Time in seconds, between two successive techsupport invocations by the script.
-                        Configure '0' to explicitly disable */
+                        description "Minimum time in seconds between two successive techsupport invocations.
+Configure 0 to explicitly disable";
                         type uint16;
                     }

                     leaf max_techsupport_size {
                         /*
-                        A value between [0,100) should be specified.
+                        A value between (0,100) should be specified.
-                        Upto two decimal places will be used in the calculation This signifies maximum Size to which the techsupport dumps in /var/dump directory can be grown until The actual value in bytes is calculate based on the available space in the filesystem hosting /var/dump
+                        Upto two decimal places will be used in the calculation The actual value in bytes is calculate based on the available space in the filesystem hosting /var/dump
-                        When the limit is crossed, the older core files are incrementally deleted Configure '0.0' to explicitly disable
+                        When the limit is crossed, the older core files are incrementally deleted */
-                        */
+                        description "Maximum Size to which the techsupport dumps in /var/dump directory can be grown until";
                         type decimal64 {
                             fraction-digits 2;
-                            range 0.0..99.99;
+                            range 0.1..99.99;
                         }
                     }

                     leaf max_core_size {
                         /*
-                        A value between [0,100) should be specified.
+                        A value between (0,100) should be specified.
-                        Upto two decimal places will be used in the calculation This signifies maximum Size to which the core dumps in /var/core directory can be grown until The actual value in bytes is calculated based on the available space in the filesystem hosting /var/core
+                        Upto two decimal places will be used in the calculation The actual value in bytes is calculated based on the available space in the filesystem hosting /var/core
-                        When the limit is crossed, the older core files are deleted Configure '0.0' to explicitly disable
+                        When the limit is crossed, the older core files are deleted */
-                        */
+                        description "Maximum Size to which the core dumps in /var/core directory can be grown until";
                         type decimal64 {
                             fraction-digits 2;
                             range 0.0..99.99;